napasornc/c0dew0rd/week 7/readme.md

 anti climate change took it as an evidence that climate change isn't real. is code worth study as a literary source: syntex and grammar: how code is written.

-protest sign written in computer code: political messege. example of psudeo code: non excecutable code
+protest sign written in computer code: political messege. example of pho code: non excecutable code

 ## psudeo code